synshop/rtfm/docs/users/Mailing Lists.md

 Just a little heads up about the mailing lists.
 The [announcement list](http://groups.google.com/group/synshop-announce) is a very low traffic, moderated list so communications will be pretty one sided.

 If you’d like to join the more active mailing list, please feel free to join the SYN Shop [regular mailing list](http://groups.google.com/group/synshop).

+While the mailing lists still exist, they are not very active.
+Most people have moved to using the [SYN Shop Discord](https://synshop.org/discord){target=_blank}.

 Feel free to email the either list if you have any questions.